Ashley-Sands/Blog/index.md

 [Fig. 1] all-in-one server state UML
 [Fig. 2] Reverse Proxy ( [Source](https://www.sidneyw.com/go-reverse-proxy/) )
 [Fig. 3] Kubernetes Cluster ( [source](https://kubernetes.io/docs/tutorials/kubernetes-basics/deploy-app/deploy-intro/) )
-[Fig. 4] Diagrame showing how the all-in-one solution can be split into indervidule components
+[Fig. 4] Diagram showing how the all-in-one solution can be split into individual components
-[Fig. 5] Diagrame showing compleat set of required commpoents and bridge network setup
+[Fig. 5] Diagram showing complete set of required components and bridge network setup
-[Fig. 6] Compleat state diagrame, demanstrating the clients life cycle
+[Fig. 6] Complete state diagram, demonstrating the clients life cycle
-[Fig. 7] Infastructure diagrame
+[Fig. 7] Infrastructure diagram
-[Fig. 8] The overall jorney the pinng packet takes [Fig. 9]
+[Fig. 8] The overall journey the ping packet takes [Fig. 9] results of 600 pings for 3 clients using the All-in-one approach (time in ms) [Fig. 10] results of 600 pings for 3 clients using the mocro-service approach (time in ms)
-[Fig. 10]